The pool table cloth is extremely

 balls to roll on.

-We have 4 different qualities from an economy blend to tournament type cloth.
+We have 2 different qualities from a woolen blend to tournament type,

 Each cloth is available in a variety of colors so you can choose the color that